icatproject-contrib/puppet-icat/README.md

 ## Usage Example

-Complete usage examples are to follow at a later date.
-(I am working on a manifest to create a full ICAT stack to be used for local development and testing purposes, and this will probably serve as the best possible usage example.
-I will likely upload it to a separate repository.)

-To give you a basic idea of the syntax, however, consider the following manifest which installs Java and GlassFish, creates an `icat` GlassFish domain, and then installs a single ICAT component (`authn_db`):
+The following manifest installs a local MySQL database, Java and GlassFish, creates an `icat` GlassFish domain, and then installs several ICAT components:

 ```puppet
 # Declare necessary directories used by the provisioning process.